tamsky/rhodecode-enterprise-ce/docs/admin/indexing.rst

 Full-text Search
 ----------------

+RhodeCode provides a full text search capabilities to search inside file content, commit message, and file paths.
+Indexing is not enabled by default and to use full text search building an index is a pre-requisite.

-By default RhodeCode is configured to use `Whoosh`_ to index |repos| and provide full-text search.
+By default RhodeCode is configured to use `Whoosh`_ to index |repos| and provide full-text search. `Whoosh`_ works well for a small amount of data and shouldn't be used in case of large code-bases and lots of repositories.

-|RCE| also provides support for `Elasticsearch 6`_ as a backend more for advanced
+|RCE| also provides support for `ElasticSearch 6`_ as a backend more for advanced
 and scalable search.
 See :ref:`enable-elasticsearch` for details.

 Indexing